International Consolidated Airlines Group S.A. research snapshot

 Industry trend

-Long-term travel demand, constrained supply, premiumization, transatlantic connectivity, and industry consolidation support the sector.
+Long-term travel demand, constrained aircraft supply, premiumization, transatlantic connectivity, and consolidation support the sector.
 The offset is that airlines remain exposed to energy prices, emissions rules, macro cycles, airport constraints, and aggressive capacity competition.

 Valuation and margin of safety

-The 470.90p price looked inexpensive on trailing earnings and sales multiples, but the discount is partly compensation for cyclicality and capital intensity.
+The 431.90p price looked inexpensive on trailing earnings and sales multiples, but the discount is partly compensation for cyclicality and capital intensity.
 Margin of safety depends on mid-cycle earnings and free cash flow, not on the 2025 peak alone.

 Source-backed data